Khananite/Marketplace/README.md

 ### buyItem function:

--Check if item name exists
+-Check if item name exists.
--Check if price matches (user's price they've entered and actual price of item) -Remove the bought item (user's name, item name, item price) from the "items to sell" mapping.
+-Check if price entered matches or is greater than the asking price of the item for sale.
+-Remove the bought item (user's name, item name, item price) from the "items to sell" mapping.
 -Set the exists bool for the item to false (within the "items to sell" array), this way we don't display the item on the front end.
 -Emit "ItemBought" event.